iRemotech

 • the business does not want to staff a device operation,

-• you need dedicated SIM-backed real devices, or
+• dedicated SIM-backed real devices are required, or

 • the cost of downtime is higher than the subscription premium.